Chris Carter (British musician): Background

-In 1994 Carter also moved into journalism, and regularly has technical articles and reviews published in the magazine Sound on Sound.
+In 1994, Carter also moved into journalism, and regularly has technical articles and reviews published in the magazine Sound on Sound.
 He is additionally a keen photographer and graphic designer, and in collaboration with Cosey Fanni Tutti has designed and produced numerous album covers, posters and art works.
 Carter returned to solo performance work in 1995 after a gap of 15 years.
 His performances included subtle references to his earlier works, but with obvious influences from his more recent collaborations.
 In 1998 Carter released a compilation CD entitled Disobedient, consisting of tracks from his 1995 Disobey tour (produced by Paul Smith).
 In 2000 he released a solo studio album, Small Moon.
 In 1998 the album Caged, a collaboration with electronic musician Ian Boddy, was released on the DiN label.

-In 2000 Carter, in collaboration with Cosey Fanni Tutti, began producing and releasing a series of albums titled: Electronic Ambient Remixes.
+In 2000, Carter, in collaboration with Cosey Fanni Tutti, began producing and releasing a series of albums titled: Electronic Ambient Remixes.
 The first of these, EAR ONE, consisted of dark ambient remixes of his 1980 The Space Between album.
 In 2002 he released EAR THREE, a further solo ambient CD, which consists of radical remixes of original Throbbing Gristle industrial rhythm tracks.

-In 2003 Carter and Cosey Fanni Tutti stopped releasing material and performing as Chris & Cosey, and began producing all their work under the title of Carter Tutti.
+In 2003, Carter and Cosey Fanni Tutti stopped releasing material and performing as Chris & Cosey, and began producing all their work under the title of Carter Tutti.
 One of their first appearances as Carter Tutti was a special quadraphonic performance in the Disney Theatre at the Museum of Contemporary Art, Los Angeles in 2005.
 Carter and the other original members of Throbbing Gristle regrouped the band in 2003 and released the TG24 CD boxed set, with an accompanying art exhibition in London.
 TG performances followed in London, Camber Sands, Turin, Berlin, Barcelona and Paris.

-During 2007 Carter and Cosey Fanni Tutti again worked on numerous Throbbing Gristle projects, recordings, installations, exhibitions and performances.
+During 2007, Carter and Cosey Fanni Tutti again worked on numerous Throbbing Gristle projects, recordings, installations, exhibitions and performances.
 These included their groundbreaking audio/visual performance at Tate Modern turbine hall and their three-day 'public recording session' at the ICA in London.
 Carter worked on a Carter Tutti album entitled Feral Vapours of the Silver Ether, which is released in 2007 on the Conspiracy International label.
 Carter continues to work and collaborate with both Cosey Fanni Tutti and Throbbing Gristle.
 He is also working on a solo experimental audio project titled CCCL, and produced a new Carter Tutti film, released on DVD in 2008.

 In 2012, Carter released Transverse, a collaborative album with Cosey Fanni Tutti and Nik Colk Void, under the group name Carter Tutti Void.
+The trio also released f (x) (2015) and Triumvirate (2019).